DalekBaldwin/check-it/README.md

 [![Build Status](https://travis-ci.org/DalekBaldwin/check-it.svg?branch=master)](https://travis-ci.org/DalekBaldwin/check-it)

 This is a randomized property-based testing library for Common Lisp.
-You know what those are, right?
-Good, I can move on.
+Rather than being a full-fledged general test framework in its own right, it's designed to embed randomized tests in whatever framework you like.

 ## Generating